-Figure 3-29 provides a visualization of population growth from historical and projected population numbers for each jurisdiction within Jaunt's service area.
-If currently estimated 2050 population projections are correct, the combined service area will have experienced a 63% population growth rate over the fifty years stretching from 2000 to 2050.
+Figure 3-30 provides a visualization of population growth from historical and projected population numbers for each jurisdiction within Jaunt's service area.
+If currently estimated 2050 population projections are correct, the combined service area will have experienced a 40 percent population growth rate over the fifty years stretching from 2000 to 2050.